luca-bassi/wired/README.md

 ```

 ### 2. Render
-The method `render_layout` needs to be present and needs to contain the instruction `render_in(view)` to know which view file to render.
+The method `render_layout` needs to be present and needs to contain the instruction `view(path)` to know which view file to render.

 This method is run every time your component's state updates or one of its function gets called.
-You're free to do any elboration you might need before the `render_in` instruction, as well as to provide additional parameters to pass to your view (as locals):
+You're free to do any elboration you might need before the `view` instruction, as well as to provide additional parameters to pass to your view (as locals):
 ``` rb
 # app/components/example_component.rb